cobelu/cobelu.github.io/projects.md

 ## [Barnscrapers](https://github.com/cobelu/BarnScrapers)

 Sorry, it's private!
-Written in Python with requests, sqlite, and
 I wrote a Barnstormers scraper to look for an engine for my aircraft project.
 If you'd like to use it, then get in touch!
+It makes looking for a plane or parts much easier if you're in the market to buy.
+It's written in Python with requests, sqlite, and mailgun.

 ## [Odlaw](https://github.com/cobelu/Odlaw)